Anne-Zwift/vite-indoor-cycling/README.md

 - User’s own profile page.

 ### Out of Scope:
 The importance of this assignment is to demonstrate JavaScript.
-Therfore it will not be an amazing design for the project, just some basic styling in place.
+Therefore it will not be an amazing design for the project, just some basic styling in place.

 ## System Architecture: